Gottfried Lindauer

-Gottfried Lindauer (5 January 1839 – 13 June 1926) was a Bohemian and New Zealand artist famous for his portraits, including many of Māori people.
+Gottfried Lindauer (5 January 1839 – 13 June 1926) was a Czech and New Zealand painter.
+He was famous for his portraits, including many of Māori people.

 Czech life and Austrian school

-He was born Bohumír Lindauer in Plzeň (Pilsen), Western Bohemia, Austrian Empire (now part of the Czech Republic).
+He was born Bohumír Lindauer in Plzeň (Pilsen), Bohemia, Austrian Empire (now part of the Czech Republic) on 5 January 1839.
 His father, Ignatz Lindauer was a gardener.
 His first drawing experience was plants and trees.
-From 1855 Lindauer studied at the Academy of Fine Arts in Vienna, where he took classes of Leopold Kupelwieser, Josef Führich and Professor Rohl.
-To increase his chances on the market, he decided to change his name from the Czech Bohumír to the German translation of his name, "Gottfried".
-From his studio in Pilsen he created paintings with religious themes for churches and painting frescoes in the Cathedral churches of Austria.
-His paintings attracted people, particularly the prominent people who were often the subjects of his paintings, including Bishop Jieschek, of Budweis, in Bohemia.
+From 1855 Lindauer studied at the Academy of Fine Arts in Vienna, where he took classes of Leopold Kupelwieser, Joseph von Führich and Professor Rohl.
+To increase his chances on the market, he decided to change his name from the Czech Bohumír to the German translation of his name, 'Gottfried'.
+From his studio in Plzeň he created paintings with religious themes for churches and painting frescoes in the Cathedral churches of Austria.
+His paintings attracted people, particularly the prominent people who were often the subjects of his paintings, including Bishop Jan Valerián Jirsík.
 After a sojourn in that city of eighteen months, he went to Moravia for three years.